 Hermiston School District

 Support for the school district has been strong from the community.
 In 2001 voters approved a $39 million building program which included the construction of a new high school, Desert View Elementary School, and renovations at Highland Hills Elementary.
 The voters also approved a $69.9 million bond in 2008.
 The bond served to replace Armand Larive Middle School (built in 1936), West Park Elementary (built in 1950), and Sunset Elementary (built in 1957).
 For more information about the bond, click here.

 The city of Hermiston has about 15,800 residents and is located in northeastern Oregon, just south of the Oregon-Washington border.
-There are about 15,800 residents within the Hermiston city limits, and the unique geographical area offers an extended growing season and a variety of agricultural crops and products.
+The Hermiston School District serves over 30,000 throughout the greater region, whose unique geographical area offers an extended growing season and a variety of agricultural crops and products.
 The immediate Hermiston area has been able to diversify its economy with food processing, cold storage, warehousing and distribution facilities.
 In addition, Hermiston’s close proximity to the Columbia River Gorge and the surrounding Blue Mountains make it an ideal place for outdoor activities, and one of the fastest growing and economically charged communities in all of Oregon.